Emotional Distance Upheld by Brecht: [Essay Example], 1532 words

 Get a custom paper now from our expert writers.

-Ultimately, the matter of whether or not alienation effect succeeds in Mother Courage may simply come down to personal taste.
-One who could personally relate to the situation may find it incredibly sad, if only out of empathy; likewise, anyone could be aroused by the frightening implications of the play and thus feel sympathy for Courage and her children if only out of the selfish fear of being thrust into the same situation.
-Does the play, then, successfully impel action?
-Fifty years after the second staging of Mother Courage, East Germany began its slow and uneasy transition to capitalism.
-The play’s final haunting image of an indefatigable Mother Courage pulling up her cart and mindlessly going on alone, trudging unknowingly over her son’s grave, is, in my view, deeply sadder than any number of Shakespeare’s permutations of human tragedy, than the inexplicable death of Lear, or the gruesome mutilation of Livinia, or the asinine misunderstanding of Romeo and Tristan.
-I am led to believe – perhaps to feel – that no technique or convention employed in staging this play, not even the most offensive or preposterous or damning thing, could bury the raw emotion and sympathy aroused by Mother Courage’s fate.
+Ultimately, whether the alienation effect succeeds in *Mother Courage* may hinge on personal perspective.
+Those who relate to the situation may find it profoundly sad due to empathy, while others might be stirred by the frightening implications of the narrative, leading to sympathy for Courage and her children based on the selfish fear of facing a similar fate.
+Does the play incite action?
+Fifty years after the second staging of *Mother Courage*, East Germany began its slow, uneasy transition to capitalism.
+The final haunting image of an indomitable Mother Courage pulling her cart, oblivious to her son’s grave, is, in my view, far sadder than any tragic permutations presented by Shakespeare.
+I am inclined to believe that no technique or convention employed in staging this play—no matter how offensive, absurd, or damning—could overshadow the raw emotion and sympathy evoked by Mother Courage’s plight.

 Image of Dr. Charlotte Jacobson